 Under the Individuals with Disabilities Education Act (IDEA), Child Find is a continuous process of public awareness activities, screening, and evaluation.
 It is designed to locate, identify, and refer as early as possible all young children with disabilities and their families who need Early Intervention Program (Part C) or Preschool Special Education (Part B/619) services.
 If you suspect your child may experience a disability that adversely affects his/her progress in the general education curriculum, contact your WAVA teacher to discuss the possibility of referral for Special Education Services.
-You may also contact Shelley Sears --ssears@k12.com WAVA Special Programs Administrator.
+You may also contact Special Programs Administrator: Shelley Sears at ssears@k12.com or (253) 242-8029.